 Figure 4: Audio icon placed on slide

 - Note that when you hover your cursor over the audio icon in Normal view, you will see the Player Controls bar.
 You see a similar bar even in Slide Show view.
 You can use the Play button on the Player Controls bar, as shown in Figure 4, above.

 - If you want the sound to play automatically in Slide Show view without having to hover or click the Play button, you first select the audio icon so that the Playback contextual tab is active on the Ribbon, as shown highlighted in green within Figure 5, below.

-Figure 5: Playback tab of the Ribbon activated
+Figure 5: Audio Tools Playback tab of the Ribbon

 - The Playback and Audio Format tabs are contextual tabs.
 Contextual tabs are special tabs in the Ribbon that are not visible all the time.
 They only make an appearance when you are working with a particular slide object which can be edited using special options.

 - This tab offers you different options to control the playback of the audio you have selected.
 Locate the Start option, as shown highlighted in red within Figure 5 above.
 Clicking this option brings up a drop-down list.
 From this list select the Automatically option, as shown highlighted in red within Figure 6, below.
 This step causes the selected audio clip to play automatically when the slide containing the clip comes up in Slide Show mode.

 Figure 6: Automatically option selected within Start drop-down list